Variational formulation of planar linearized elasticity with incompatible kinematics: Introduction

 \section{Introduction}

 The study of compatibility conditions in elasticity has played a fundamental role in the mathematical formulation of continuum mechanics, with roots tracing back to the mid-19th century through the works of Beltrami, Saint Venant, Michell, among others.
 These conditions guarantee that the mechanical strains within a material are consistent with the assumed displacement field, which is typically considered to be single-valued.
 Historically, these conditions were first examined in simply connected domains, such as $\mathbb{R}^3$, where the elasticity theory was initially developed.
 In contrast, non-simply connected domains, which possess topological features like voids or holes, introduce significant complexity to the problem.
-In such domains, the strain and displacement fields must be carefully examined to ensure that they are compatible with the topology of the material.
+In such domains, the strain and displacement fields must be carefully examined to ensure that they are compatible with the topology of the material, namely complementary loop integral conditions around each hole must be imposed in addition to the usual local compatibility condition.

 The importance of understanding elasticity in non-simply connected settings has grown significantly with the emergence of modern applications, including the modeling of porous materials, fracture mechanics, additive manufacturing (3D printing), and materials with complex microstructures, such as metamaterials.
 These materials frequently exhibit internal loops, voids, and dislocation structures that demand compatibility conditions capable of accounting for nontrivial topology.